Get real local veggies all year!

 How does it work?

 We will have a pick up every other week - Tuesdays on the farm and Saturdays at the Market.
-The first pick up will be just in time for an extra large Thanksgiving share and our last will be March 14th.
+The first pick up will be Tuesday, November 12th at the farm and our last will be March 17th.
+The market pick ups will start Saturday, November 9th and follow the market schedule.
 Every share is designed to have some good fresh veggies for the first week and plenty of storage veggies that will last a few weeks (or months!) in your fridge or on your counter.
 Of course, you’ll get a few recipes with each pick up so if something is unfamiliar you’ll know just what to do with it.

 What’s local in the winter?

 We’ve got a great mix of veggies for you this winter - there is way more you can grow in our mild climate than you’d think!